Studying Abroad

 Application deadline: 30th November for the following academic year (winter and/or summer semester).

-Please note: the Hessen programme has a different application deadline.
+Please note: the Hessen programme and Future Leaders Scholarship have a different application deadline.

 • General information about exchange semesters and dates of the central information events: Information events